somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 Acknowledgments
 ---------------

-Smuthi includes contributions from the following persons:
+The following persons are/were involved in the Smuthi development: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Lorenzo Pattelli, Alexey Kuznetsov.

-   - Adrian Doicu, Thomas Wriedt and Yuri Eremin through the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ package, a copy of which is distributed with Smuthi.
+The authors wish to thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ package, a copy of which is distributed with Smuthi.
-   - Dominik Theobald implemented functions for the simulation of particles with arbitrary orientation.
-     He currently works on the implementation of a plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres.
-   - Konstantin Ladutenko with many useful additions, including example simulations, smoother input/output, support of MPI parallel computing (currently in construction) and the option of permanent NFM-DS installation folder.

-Big thanks go to Lorenzo Pattelli for designing the Smuthi logo and Giacomo Mazzamuto for his help and code additions.

-Ilia Rasskazov has helped with useful comments and bug reports.
+Ilia Rasskazov, Giacomo Mazzamuto and Fabio Mangini have helped with useful comments, bug reports and code additions.

+We thank Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.

 The creation of Smuthi was supervised by Uli Lemmer and Guillaume Gomard during the research project `LAMBDA <http://gepris.dfg.de/gepris/projekt/278746617>`_, funded by the `DFG <http://www.dfg.de/>`_ in the priority programme `tailored disorder <http://gepris.dfg.de/gepris/projekt/255652081>`_.